ZoomLensApp/ZoomLens/README.md

 ZoomLens works locally on your computer.

-It does not collect telemetry, record your screen, or send screen contents anywhere.
+It does not collect telemetry, record your screen, take screenshots, or send screen contents anywhere.

 More details: [PRIVACY.md](PRIVACY.md)

 ## Known limitations

+* This is a beta release.
+* The app is currently unsigned, so Windows SmartScreen may show a warning.
 * Some fullscreen games may hide or block overlays.
 * Borderless windowed mode usually works better than exclusive fullscreen.
-* Separate Window mode is best used with two monitors.
+* Separate Window mode works best with two monitors.
+* If Windows display scaling is changed while ZoomLens is running, restart ZoomLens.
+* Changing monitor topology while ZoomLens is running may require restarting the app.
 * Smooth interpolation is planned for a future engine version.
 * Image clarity depends on the source resolution and scaling.
-* The beta build may be unsigned, so Windows SmartScreen may show a warning.

 ## Games and anti-cheat note